Article at a Glance

 Because alcohol depletes glutathione, I add 500mg of NAC to my before drinking regimen as it’s probably the most effective supplement for restoring glutathione levels and helping out our poor liver in the process.
 In the comments, readers turned me on to a study in mice that sheds light on the timing of taking NAC when we’re planning on having some drinks.
 That study showed that NAC had protective effects on the liver when taken before drinking, but accelerated liver damage when taken after drinking.

 Now, it’s important to keep in mimd that this was a study in mice where the mice were given mega doses of straight ethanol, so we can’t say for sure that there is any application for humans.
 Having said that, it’s enough for me to add NAC as a pre-drinking supplement.
 After having a conversation with your doctor or go to health care professional to make sure it’s safe for you, you could try anywhere between 250-500mg with food about 30 minutes before drinking.
 Because of the mouse study I cite to above, you may want to think twice taking NAC before bed after a night of drinking.
-I would put a Science Score of 1 star on that mouse study, but that doesn’t mean I dismiss it entirely.
+I would put a Science Grade of D on that mouse study, but that doesn’t mean I dismiss it entirely.

 Note: those with certain up-regulated CBS genes may have sensitivity to sulfur donor supplements like NAC.
 For more on that, take a look at: Why sulfur and the CBS genes are on my nutrition radar.